 The COVID-19 vaccine eligibility criteria in each state is continually undergoing reassessment and change.
 CLL Society will continue monitoring efforts as they evolve.
 We remain committed to advocating on behalf of our patients on this very important issue.

-News Flash: We have Wins in New York, California and Illinois
+News Flash: We have Wins in 46 states

-New Yorkers with CLL can make appointments at state-run mass vaccination sites beginning February 14.
+New Yorkers with CLL were able to make appointments at state-run mass vaccination sites beginning February 14.

 To prove the they have CLL, New Yorkers must provide documentation as required by the facility where they are getting vaccinated which must be either: